NadaAdem/Donation_Big_Excel/README.md

   1. May and June are the best months to launch campaign relate theatre campaign
   2. Theater is popular and successful type of campaign overall.
 - What can you conclude about the Outcomes based on Goals?
-    - As Conclusion, analysis of Outcomes Based on Goals shows that funding  goal with less than $5000 have higher chance for  successful than funding goal  with more than $5000 .
+    - As Conclusion, analysis of Outcomes based on goals shows that funding  goal with less than $5000 have higher chance for  successful than funding goal  with more than $5000 .
 Besides, funding goal with  more than $45000 is higher chance for campaign to fail.
 - What are some limitations of this dataset?
     - Data hasn’t any data of outcome with canceled result for play category in theater.
 - What are some other possible tables and/or graphs that we could create?